Whiley/RFCs/text/0000-statically-sized.md

   what range should we return for the constraint `n >= 0 && (n <= 255
   || n < 128)`?
 Probably `0 ..
 255` makes the most sense here, but
   invariant expressions can be arbitrarily complex and we need a clear and simple mechanism for specifying representation.
-Finally, use range analysis makes interoperation with foreign code more challenging.
+Finally, using range analysis makes interoperation with foreign code more challenging.
 This is because we may have foreign data types whose representation is not minimal for their true invariants.
 For